Living in NC Vs. SC

 When it comes to job opportunities, North Carolina is the clear winner.
 Research Triangle Park, located between Raleigh, Durham, and Chapel Hill, is a 7,000-acre research park home to hundreds of science and technology companies, government agencies, and start-ups.

-The economy of South Carolina revolves around manufacturing, which accounts for 15.10% of the state's total output.
+The economy of South Carolina revolves around manufacturing, which contributed $37.5 billion to South Carolina's GDP in 2024.
 The largest BMW car manufacturing plant is in Spartanburg and employs over 11,000 people at its 8.5 million-square-foot campus.

 Charleston and Greenville, South Carolina, are key cities for job growth in the state, specifically in the automotive and aerospace industries.
 Boeing has an airplane assembly facility in North Charleston, which is the home of the 787 Dreamliner.